Daniel J. Frey

 Nixon and his election team saw an opportunity.

-They called upon the racists to leave the Democrats and come on over the Republican whites-only picnic.
+They called upon the racists to leave the Democrats and come over to the Republican whites-only picnic.

 Since Nixon, that's where the racists of America find their daily bread at the table of the Republican Party.